-The 5G blueprint is a multi-release effort, with Casablanca introducing first set of capabilities around PNF integration, edge automation, real-time analytics, network slicing, data modeling, homing, scaling, and network optimization.
-The combination of eMBB that promises peak data rates of 20 Mbps, uRLLC that guarantees sub millisecond response times and MMTC that can support 0.92 devices per sq. ft. brings with it some unique requirements.
-First, ONAP needs to support network services that include PNFs in addition to VNFs.
-Next ONAP needs to support edge cloud onboarding as network services will no longer be restricted to just large datacenters but will proliferate a large number of distributed edge locations.
-Finally, ONAP needs to collect real-time performance data for analytics and policy driven closed-loop automation.
-These requirements have led to several initiatives within ONAP to holistically address the 5G blueprint.
+The 5G blueprint is a multi-release effort, with three key initiatives around PNF integration, network optimization, and network slicing.
+The combination of eMBB that promises peak data rates of 20 Mbps, uRLLC that guarantees sub-millisecond response times and MMTC that can support 0.92 devices per sq. ft. brings with it some unique requirements.
+First, ONAP needs to optimize the network around real time and bulk analytics, place VNFs on the correct edge cloud, scale and heal services, and provide edge automation.
+Next, ONAP needs to handle end-to-end network slicing.
+These requirements have led to the three above-listed initiatives.
+Between the Casablanca and Dublin releases, the 5G blueprint incorporates PNF integration, edge automation, real-time and bulk analytics, homing (VNF placement), scaling and modeling work that will support end-to-end network slicing in future releases.